mendersoftware/mender-docs/08.Server-integration/03.Client-certificates/docs.md

 ## Generate certificates

-Generate and sign certificates for the server and the devices.
+The following sections guide you to generate and sign certificates for the server and the devices.

+!!!
+This document aims to provide you the basics to evaluate the mTLS authentication in Mender, and you should not consider it as a basis for production-grade PKI (Public-Key infrastructure) infrastructure.
+If you need to create a production-grade PKI, please start reading the [OpenSSL PKI tutorial](https://pki-tutorial.readthedocs.io/en/latest/).

 ### Generate a CA certificate